jackheywood/DesignPatterns/README.md

 - This is called a _communication proxy_
   - Other types: _logging_, _virtual_, _guarding_, ...

+#### Proxy vs. Decorator

+- Proxy provides an identical interface; decorator provides an enhanced interface
+- Decorator typically aggregates (_or has reference to_) what it is decorating;
+  proxy doesn't have to
+- Proxy might not even be working with a materialized object

 #### Summary

-- A **proxy** is a class that functions as an interface to a particular resource.
+- A **proxy** is a class that functions as an interface to a particular resource
-- That resource may be remote, expensive to construct, or may require logging or some other added functionality.
+- That resource may be remote, expensive to construct, or may require logging or some other added functionality

 ## Behavioural Patterns